How to Become a Digital Nomad With No Experience (7 steps)

 Your why is your motivation, your North Star.
 Clarifying this is essential because it’s what pushes you through all the difficult parts of being a digital nomad.

-When you ground yourself with your why, you can make decisions quicker and are less influenced by struggles or doubts.
+When things get hard or you need to find extra money, a strong ‘why’ will push you to do that (instead of giving up).
+When you ground yourself in your why, you can make decisions quicker and are less influenced by struggles or doubts.

-Here are some things that help me find clarity:
+Here are some elements that help with clarity:

 • Your expectations